 APPLICATION: This is a good LED for a 3 ft x 3 ft area for vege growth or 2 ft x 2 ft area with fruiting plants.
-It only draws 100 watts, but that's enough power to create lots of photons, especially with reflective side walls.
-I'm using mine for vege growth (very large seedlings and also lettuce greens).
+It's supposed to draw 100 watts, but the power drops to 92W as the unit warms up.
+This reduces the overall light output.
+This isn't the brightest "100W" light available, but it's one of the more efficient ones.
+I've used mine for vege growth (very large seedlings and also lettuce greens).

 If you're growing high-end fruiting or blooming plants, it offers entry level performance in a 2 foot by 2 foot area.
-NOTE: Their listing also shows a two panel and even FOUR panel version which would really get the job done for larger, high-end applications!
-I think this LED will be an excellent upgrade for my small growing space.
+To be honest though, I'd recommend Atreum Lighting's HYDRA-1000 instead.
+NOTE: Spider Farmer offers a two panel and four panel version which would really get the job done for larger, high-end applications!
+Just stay away from the 1000D, which is a stripped budget model that doesn't perform as well.

-In my grow room, the SF-1000 will replace my older UFO style LED which runs at the same wattage.
+In my grow room, the SF-1000 replaced an older UFO style LED which ran at the same wattage.
 The Spider Farmer LED has a more even light distribution at 24 inches.
 Same power draw, but WAY more light!
 See my PPFD chart for the numbers.
 And see my YT video for even more measurements!

 IS IT A TRUE "QUANTUM BOARD"?